zenitheesc/Drivers/CAN/README.md

                     ,0x0F0, 0x0F1, 0x0F2, 0x0F3, 0x0F4, 0x0F5, 0x0F6, 0x0F7};

 builder.addIdList(&builder, 21, list);
 ```

 ## Function `CANZenTool_getResultMask`

+This function is a "getter" for the result ``filterMask``.

+Note: this function can be both used as a "method" of the "builder" structure or as a stand-alone function.

 ### Sample - Stand-alone
 ```c